EdZielinski/Project3/README.md

 The project name pinocchios has one app with the name of 'orders,' and inside the orders folder there are several python files.
 Below is a summary of the significant Python files within the orders app folder.

-**orders**

-**views.py**
+**The views.py file**
-The views.py file is where we house the functions that the user sees through our HTML pages associated with each function.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The views.py file is where we house the functions that the user sees through our HTML pages associated with each function.
 The functions in the pinocchio project are as follow:
 * index
 * menu
 * login_user